edu3dw4rd/credino-apidoc/source/includes/_users.md

 }
 ```

-This endpoint will upload user's identity information.
+This endpoint will upload user's identification information.

 <aside class="notice">This endpoint can only be accessed using <code><strong>Bearer Authorization Header</strong></code>.</aside>